Language Detection using N-Grams

 Generation of the language profiles is easy.
 Given an input document the following steps have to be performed:

-• Remove any extra spacing and make sure that there is always a letter before a punctuation mark; a. is good while a . is bad.
+- Remove any extra spacing and make sure that there is always a letter before a punctuation mark;

-• Discard all the digits and punctuation except for apostrophes.
-Note that before removing the . punctuation we need to make sure that we pad appropriately with the _ character.
+is bad. - Discard all the digits and punctuation except for apostrophes.
+Note that before removing the

 What to expect